chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.5 Mediator Pattern

-> Mediator Pattern：Objects communicate with each other through third-party intermediaries.
+> Mediator Pattern: Objects communicate with each other through third-party intermediaries.
 Encapsulate a set of object interactions with a mediator, which allows objects to be loosely coupled without explicitly referring to each other, and can change their interactions independently.
 The mediator model, also known as the mediator model, is an object behavior model.

 ![](../../assets/article/designPattern/中介者.png)